-- 1. Important: If you have not already done so, please request a Flux Hadoop account.
-Instructions for doing this can be found on Canvas. - 2.
+- 1. We will be using the Cavium cluster in the next homework, so now is the time to verify that you have a username on the cluster.
+If you have not already done so, please sign on to the cluster by following the instructions at https://arc-ts.umich.edu/cavium/user-guide/#document-3.
+Contact the professor or your GSI if you are unable to connect to the cluster. - 2.
 Start early!
 If you run into trouble installing things or importing packages, it's best to find those problems well in advance, not the night before your assignment is due when we cannot help you! - 3.
 Make sure you back up your work!
-I recommend, at a minimum, doing your work in a Dropbox folder or, better yet, using git, which is well worth your time and effort to learn.
+I recommend, at a minimum, doing your work in a Dropbox folder or, better yet, using git, which is well worth your time and effort to learn. - 4.
+Be careful to follow directions!
+Remember that Python is case sensitive.
+If we ask you to define a function called my_function and you define a function called My_Function, you will not receive full credit. - 5.
+A note on grading: overly complicated solutions or solutions that suggest an incomplete grasp of key concepts from lecture will not receive full credit.